Kathmandu: Tourism

 With the opening of the tourist industry after the change in the political scenario of Nepal in 1950, the hotel industry drastically improved.
-Now Kathmandu boasts several luxuries such as the Hyatt Regency, Dwarika's, Hotel Yak & Yeti, The Everest Hotel, Hotel Radisson, Hotel De L'Annapurna, The Malla Hotel, Shangri-La Hotel (not operated by the Shangri-La Hotel Group) and Hotel Shanker.
-There are several four-star hotels such as Akama Hotel, Hotel Vaishali, Hotel Narayani, The Blue Star and Grand Hotel.
-The Garden Hotel, Hotel Ambassador, and Aloha Inn are among the three-star hotels in Kathmandu.
-Hotels like Hyatt Regency, De L'Annapurna, and Yak & Yeti are among the five-star hotels with casinos as well.
+Now Kathmandu boasts several luxury hotels with some including casinos.
+Ason is a bazaar and ceremonial square on the old trade route to Tibet.

 Transport

 Road

 The total length of roads in Nepal is recorded to be 17182 km, as of 2003–04.
 This fairly large network has helped the economic development of the country, particularly in the fields of agriculture, horticulture, vegetable farming, industry and also tourism.
 In view of the hilly terrain, transportation takes place in Kathmandu are mainly by road and air.
 Kathmandu is connected by the Tribhuvan Highway to the south connecting India, Prithvi Highway to the west and Araniko Highway to the north connecting China.
-The BP Highway connects Kathmandu to the eastern part of Nepal through Sindhuli.
-The fast-track is under construction which will be the shortest route to connect Terai with the valley.
+The BP Highway connects Kathmandu to the eastern part of Nepal through Sindhuli District.
+The BP Highway was constructed as a short cut from Kathmandu to Terai.

 Sajha Yatayat provides regular bus services throughout Kathmandu and the surrounding valley.
 Other bus companies including micro-bus companies operate several unscheduled routes.
-Trolleybusses used to operate on the route between Tripureshwor and Suryabinayak on a 13-kilometer route.
+Trolleybuses in Kathmandu used to be operate on the route between Tripureshwor and Suryabinayak Municipality.